1: Convince someone to trade their well-behaved dog for yours.

 - Prevent unwanted behavior from getting reinforced.
 If Pandora pulls on leash as you approach the dog park and gets you to speed up, she’s just been rewarded for pulling.

 - It’s not enough to make bad behavior stop.
 You have to teach Loki a better way to get what he needs.

 - Train a new, good behavior to replace the one you’re trying to get rid of.
 Sit to greet visitors, instead of jumping on them.

 - Reinforce the crap out of any behavior you like.
 Always be reinforcing.

 - Many behavior problems are caused by the dog being bored out of her mind.
 Give her something cool to do.

 - A tired dog is a good dog.
 But get this: mental exercise is more tiring than physical exercise.

 - After wearing him out, give him a calm task to help him settle down.
 No more being “up” 24/7.

-- The Solution to Food Aggression and Resource Guarding
+- The Real Solution to Resource Guarding and Food Aggression

 Prevent bad habits from getting reinforced